Retirement Plan Questions.

 - Make a nonelective 2 percent contribution for all employees

 Our client agreed with our recommendation to start a SIMPLE plan.
-He felt this gave employees, including him, the most flexibility in saving for retirement, but was also the most cost-effective solution for his business.
+He felt this gave employees, including him, the most flexibility in saving for retirement and the most cost-effective solution for his business.